simonmeusel/MuteSpotifyAds/README.md

 [![download size](https://img.shields.io/badge/download%20size-3.3%20MB-brightgreen.svg)](https://github.com/simonmeusel/MuteSpotifyAds/releases)
 [![macOS version support](https://img.shields.io/badge/macOS-10.12--10.13-brightgreen.svg)](https://github.com/simonmeusel/MuteSpotifyAds/releases)

-This is a native and efficient macOS application automatically silencing ads on the spotify desktop app.
+This is a native and efficient macOS application automatically silencing ads on the Spotify desktop app.

 This application is very CPU and power efficient, since it only checks for an ad when a new song gets played.

-You can also enable a endless private spotify session, see below.
+You can also enable a endless private Spotify session, see below.

 ## Usage